programmfabrik/apitest/README.md

 ### `not_match`

 Check if a string value does not match a given regular expression.
+If the input is not string, it is rendered as string using `fmt.Sprintf("%v", input)`.

 This is the opposite check function of [match](#match).